Top Temples & Places of Worship in Mumbai

 - Getting there: Bandra station, then an auto up the hill; the walk from Bandstand is pleasant too.

-- What to see: The wax candles shaped like body parts and objects, offered by devotees praying for specific intentions, are a fascinating local tradition.
+- What to see: the wax candles shaped like body parts and objects, offered by devotees praying for specific intentions, are a fascinating local tradition.

-Mount Mary’s neighbour: St. Andrew’s Church, Bandra
+St. Andrew’s Church, Bandra

 Not far away, the old Portuguese-era St. Andrew’s is a lovely, understated church in Bandra’s charming lanes.
 Pair it with a walk through the Ranwar and Chapel Road area to see the East Indian heritage cottages and street art.